Disability Rights: Know Your Rights with Support Providers

 Practical Tips for Advocating Your Rights

 Advocacy means speaking up for yourself or someone else.
 It can feel hard, but support is available.
+Disability advocacy services offer guidance and representation.

 Small steps can make a big difference.